subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 4: The Predictive Coding Model

-This model was proposed by [Rao and Ballard](https://www.cs.utexas.edu/~dana/Rao.pdf) as a way to generate latent representations in our visual system, hence the authors had biological plausibility as their main critera.
+This well known model was proposed by [Rao and Ballard](https://www.cs.utexas.edu/~dana/Rao.pdf) in 1999 as a way to generate latent representations in our visual system, hence the authors had biological plausibility as their main critera.
-The goal was not merely to encode pixels but also to infer the hidden causes of the image:
+The goal was not merely to encode pixels but also to infer the hidden causes of the image.
-Rao and Ballard proposed that the cortex maintains a hierarchical generative model:
+Rao and Ballard proposed that the visual cortex maintains a hierarchical generative model:

 $$  z(2)  \rightarrow z(1) \rightarrow y $$